Parent Rights in Ohio Special Education: What the Law Actually Guarantees

 3. Right to Request an Evaluation

 You can request a special education evaluation in writing at any time.
-The district has 30 days to respond with either a PR-01 (response accepting or refusing the evaluation) or a PR-04 (referral for evaluation).
+The district has 30 days to respond with a PR-01 stating that it agrees to evaluate or formally refuses the evaluation.
 Verbal requests don't start this clock.

 If the district refuses to evaluate, they must explain why in writing via PR-01.
 You have the right to disagree with that refusal through mediation, state complaint, or due process.